frostwire/frostwire/telluride/README.md

  - `python3`, `pip`, `pylint`
  - `ffmpeg` (for audio-only downloads. audio is extracted from the downloaded video)
  - `yt_dlp`, `pycryptodome`, `pyinstaller`

-## Web Server Mode

-If you want your app to make repeated requests to telluride it's very expensive starting and destroying a new telluride process every time.
-By passing the `--server` option and optionally a tcp `--port` number you can run telluride in the background and send requests to the web server from localhost.

-The default port number is `47999`, as defined on `server.py`

-Telluride will receive your HTTP requests at the root path and it will expect only two possible request parameters:
- - `url=<url encoded video page url>` - It will search for the available metadata and return it in JSON, the same as when you execute telluride in `--meta-only` mode
- - `shutdown=1` - Pass this paremeter if you want to shutdown the telluride web server

-**This web server is designed only to receive requests from `localhost`**.
-If you want to do something like a P2P network of telluride webservers to resolve a lot of these requests, you need to implement all the peer to peer coordination, throttling, caching, anti-DDOS logic in a service or app that launches this server.
-This is a simple web interface to the local telluride process, a simple lego piece you can use as best you can.

 ## License
 ```